9vag/Libelium-1/README.md

 Hello!

-This .cpp files are firmwares for P&S Waspmote from Libelium.\n For run and upload programs you need to download a IDE and API.
+This .cpp files are firmwares for P&S Waspmote from Libelium

+For run and upload programs you need to download a IDE and API.
 Here is the link: http://www.libelium.com/development/plug-sense/sdk_applications/